2 Kansas men dead, another injured after head-on crash - NewsBreak

 2 Kansas men dead, another injured after head-on crash

 SHAWNEE COUNTY—Two Kansas men died in an accident just after 3:30p.m.
 Monday in Shawnee County.
-The Kansas Highway Patrol reported a 2006 Ford F150 driven by Thomas...littleapplepost.com
+The Kansas Highway Patrol reported a 2006 Ford F150 driven by Thomas...greatbendpost.com

 SHAWNEE COUNTY—Two Kansas men died in an accident just after 3:30p.m.
 Monday in Shawnee County.
-The Kansas Highway Patrol reported a 2006 Ford F150 driven by Thomas...littleapplepost.com
+The Kansas Highway Patrol reported a 2006 Ford F150 driven by Thomas...greatbendpost.com

 Comments / 0